-- Comply with any reasonable directions given by PCBU in the event of an emergency - Do not interfere with the management of any emergency unless requested by site supervision. - Assemble at the designated assembly point. - Do not leave assembly point unless directed to do so
+- Comply with any reasonable directions given by A W Edwards Emergency Controllers and/or Site or Project Management personnel in the event of an emergency - Do not interfere with the management of any emergency unless requested by site supervision.

+- Assemble at the designated assembly point. - Do not leave assembly point unless directed to do so